web-work-tools/indieweb/content/posts/static-sites-4-indieweb.md

 Then, I, or anyone else can carry the site around in our pockets if we want.

+I was using Static Site Generators, and really prett

 ## Sites Running IndieWeb